Flu season is now in flu swing.

 With COVID and respiratory syncytial virus (RSV) also in circulation with flu, protecting your health during the fall and winter has become more challenging.

-Now that we are well into the fall, what respiratory disease trends can we predict during the 2024–2025 flu season?
+Now that we are into the winter months, what respiratory disease trends are we seeing over the 2024–2025 flu season?

 In August, the Centers for Disease Control and Prevention (CDC) released a report on their initial outlook for the current respiratory virus season, looking at the potential impact that flu, COVID and RSV may have on public health.